-The Application Division mails a receipt to the attorney or agent, if any, otherwise to the applicant, for each complete application filed. giving the serial number, filing date, and group
+The Application Division mails a receipt to the attorney or agent, if any, otherwise to the applicant, for each complete application filed, giving the serial number, filing date, and group to which assigned.
+See § 506.

 In the Application Division the application papers are placed in a file wrapper and certain data placed thereon.